Table of Contents

 In addition to directly testing the liver, it’s also suggested that you get a Complete Blood Count (CBC) test ($39 at True Health Labs) to get more information.

-Luckily for us, the liver is an organ that is great at self healing and regenerating.
+You’ll want to aid the body in boosting liver health.
+Luckily for us, the liver is an organ that is great for self-healing and regenerating.